fossunited/monschool-website/courses/mypy-primer/mypy-errors/using-reveal-type.md

     run_processes()
 ```

+> Remember to comment out the `reveal_type` lines when trying to run the code!

 Using reveal_type, we see a new result: it says the type of `items` is `Any`.

 We'll talk about `Any` type and its uses in detail in the next chapter, but you